m-arpad/fhircast-docs-cns/docs/specification/STU1.md

   5. Ensure the structural validity of FHIR resources
   6. Ensure that a specific `client.id` in any request uses the same token as when a given `client.id` was first encountered

-A Hub is not responsible for any long term persistance of shared information and should purge the content when the containing contextual subject is closed.
+A Hub is not responsible for any long-term persistence of shared information and should purge the content when the containing contextual subject is closed.

 ## Event Notification Errors